renovatebot/renovate/lib/manager/buildkite/readme.md

 *Describe which types of dependencies are supported and which will be implemented in future:*

 The two short forms of GitHub dependencies described above are supported, but fully qualified Git URLs are not.

+## Lookup

+*Do the package files contain references to which registries/hosts should be used for looking up package versions?*

+No

+---

+*Do the package files contain any "constraints" on the parent language (e.g. supports only v3.x of Python) or platform (Linux, Windows, etc) that should be used in the lookup procedure?*

+N/A

 ---